p-enel/yaga-example/README.md

 # Example

-This repository contains an optimization example demonstrating how to find parameters for recurrent neural network associated values to sequences.
+This repository contains an optimization example demonstrating how to find the hyperparameters of recurrent neural network associating values to sequences.

 ## Task